adenial/TemplateCore/README.md

 * Working in CRUD of users and roles.

 ## Unit Testing
-* For Repository (database), Using InMemory [See](https://docs.efproject.net/en/latest/providers/in-memory/index.html?highlight=testing)
+* For Repository and Service Layer, using InMemory (database) [See](https://docs.efproject.net/en/latest/providers/in-memory/index.html?highlight=testing)
-* For Controllers, Unit Moq 4.6.38-alpha
+* For Web layer?
+(Controllers), using Moq 4.6.38-alpha